 - A player may end a turn when the table doesn't have any unmatched cards.

 - If a player ends the turn without playing any card, they must draw one card from the deck; otherwise, they don't draw any additional cards.

 End of the game

-If a player has no cards in his hand, he immediately wins.
+- If a player has no cards in their hand, they immediately win.

 - Otherwise, if the deck is depleted, nobody wins.